Gregorian Antiphonary: Attribution controversy

 This theory called forth many refutations.
-Dom G. Morin set himself to prove that the traditional ascription was well founded.
+Morin set himself to prove that the traditional ascription was well founded.
 To this end he drew up, in chronological order, a kind of catena of the historical texts on which the tradition rested.
 In addition to the statement of John the Deacon, he brought forward that of Walafrid Strabo (d.
 840), whose meaning is perfectly clear.
 These texts, however, are of a late date.
 The previously mentioned text of Egbert, Bishop of York (732-766), is nearly a hundred years earlier.
 In his dialogue entitled De institutione ecclesiasticâ, and in a sermon for the second fast of the fourth month, Egbert formally ascribes the composition of both the antiphonary and the sacramentary to Gregory, the author of the conversion of England: noster didascalus beatus Gregorius.

 At a somewhat earlier period, Aldhelm of Sherburne (d.
-709) also bore witness to St. Gregory's authorship of the sacramentary, but said nothing concerning the antiphonary.
-In another essay Dom Morin reviewed critically all the texts relating to the antiphonary known as Gregorian.
+709) also bore witness to Gregory's authorship of the sacramentary, but said nothing concerning the antiphonary.
+In another essay Morin reviewed critically all the texts relating to the antiphonary known as Gregorian.
 Though mostly of a late date, they owe to their mutual agreement an appreciable historical value.
 There are, however, other and more ancient texts, which, it would seem, ought to close the controversy.
-Dom Morin's catena seems to end with Egbert, between whom and St. Gregory I there was an interval of at least one hundred and ten years.
+Morin's catena seems to end with Egbert, between whom and Gregory I there was an interval of at least one hundred and ten years.

 The silence, as it proved, was less complete than had been supposed.
 In the very year (732) that Egbert was raised to the See of York another prelate, Acca of Hexham, was forced to resign the office which he had held since 709.
 Bede appears to have been one of Egbert's friends from that time onward, which enables him to inform us (H. E., V, 20) that Acca had learned the ecclesiastical chant from a certain Maban, who had acquired it, himself, while living in Kent, from the successors of the disciples of the Pope Gregory.
 Acca had, in fact, spent twelve years in Maban's school.
 If we take 732 as the last of these twelve years, it follows that the first lessons given by Maban go back to the year 720, at which date Maban had had time to be trained by the successors of the disciples of Pope Gregory.
 Gregory II became pope in 715; a space of five years is, evidently, not easy to reconcile with the plain meaning of what Bede says.